-Find some answers to the most frequently asked questions about our Simplee Nappy Disposal Bin.
+Find some answers to the most frequently asked questions about our Transition Sippie Trainer Cup.

 Of course!
-Our cups are suitable for sterilisation by steam (electric and microwave), by boiling (5 minutes) and by cold water tablet / liquid solution.
-The only exceptions are our Insulated Sippee and Straw cups, which are only suitable for cold water sterilisation.
+Our cups are suitable for sterilization by steam (electric and microwave), by boiling (5 minutes) and by cold water tablet / liquid solution.
+The only exceptions are our Insulated Sippee and Straw cups, which are only suitable for cold water sterilization.
 Stay safe people!

 In an ideal world, you’d warm your little one’s drink over a stove, stirring to ensure consistent heat throughout, then you’d pour it into their cup.
 In the real world, if your little one wants a warm drink, you’re probably going to pour the milk or juice into their cup and pop it in the microwave.
 The good news is that this will not damage our cups (apart from the insulated cups - they don’t get on well with microwaves).
 The bad news is that microwaves can cause random hot spots, and these are not nice for little ones to swallow.
 So, if you do use the microwave, please leave the lid off to warm, then pop it on and give the cup a really good shake or swirl before handing it over.